ajjitn/ajjitn/README.md

 ### Hi there 👋

-I'm Ajjit, a Data Scientist at the Urban Institute (@UrbanInstitute).
+I'm Ajjit, a current Masters Student at LSE in Geographic Data Science.
+Previously I worked as a Data Scientist at the Urban Institute (@UrbanInstitute).

-- 🔭 I’m currently building tools for researchers, and working on racial equity analytics
 - 🗺️ I'm a big fan of maps 🗺️, open source geospatial data 📈, baseketball 🏀 and dogs 🐶
+- 🔭 I love building data tools, thinking about racial equity analytics, and teaching others about programming!
-- 📫 How to reach me: anarayanan at urban [dot] org
+- 📫 How to reach me: ajjit123 at gmail [dot] com
 - 😄 Pronouns: he/him/his